ahmedelshehe/movie_app/README.md

 ## Installing

 - Download The app
-- - Open the App in you favorite ide
+- - Open the App in you favorite IDE
 - Create a dart file with the name [constants.dart] in lib/constants directory with the following code

 ```